activisthandbook/activisthandbook/articles/contribute/write/external-resources.md

 -   **By merging it with other guides, we take the best from each.** Often, guides are written with the perspective and experience of one person.
 By combining various resources, we can create something better.

 -   **By putting it on Activist Handbook, it becomes part of a much larger collection of guides.** Often, it is not possible to go into much detail within a single guide.
 On Activist Handbook we can link to many other guides.
 This also means that each of our guides can be more focused: not everything has to be discussed in that one guide.
 We can simply link to other guides.

+-   **The resources become accessible to people with poor internet connections.** Unlike most other websites, the Activist Handbook platform is optimised for speed and minimal data usage, which is essential for activists in the Global South.

+-   **On mobile phone, web articles are much more accessible than PDFs.** Our website automatically adapts to all screen sizes.